Colorado Highways: Routes 1 to 19

 History:

 Today's SH 7 is mostly what the original 1920s highway looked like.
 SH 7 started as it does now in Estes Park, went southeast as it does now to Lyons, and then south on current US 36/unsigned SH 7 to Boulder, using Broadway south into downtown.
 From there, it was east to Lafayette to end at US 87.
 SH 7 was paved from Boulder to Lafayette by 1932 and additionally from Estes Park to Lyons by 1936.
-SH 7 was extended from Lafayette east to Brighton to US 6 by 1939, and that section was paved by 1946.
+SH 7 was extended from Lafayette east through Brighton to US 6 (later I-76) by 1939, and that section was paved by 1946.
 By 1958 the Boulder east bypass along 28th Street to SH 7 north of town was built, and since US 36 did not exist in that area at that time it likely was marked as a second leg of SH 7.
 US 36 was extended up the Boulder Turnpike and commandeered SH 7's route to Lyons in 1968.
 The US 287 Lafayette Bypass was completed 1997, and changed the segments which was overlapped with SH 7.

 In Boulder, SH 7 used to head south from US 36 along Broadway to Canyon Blvd, where it intersected SH 93 and 119.
 It then headed east along Canyon with SH 119 to 28th St, south with US 36 to Arapahoe Ave, then east as now.
 In late 2003 the section of SH 7 along Broadway was turned back to the city.
 When the signing was finally changed in early 2006 the SH 7 signs were removed from Broadway as well as the signs indicating the overlaps along Canyon Blvd and 28th St, so SH 7 had its end in Boulder shifted from US 36/Broadway to US 36/Arapahoe.